carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/contributing-to-web-components.md

 - README (`README.stories.mdx`) with clear instructions for any Carbon for IBM.com user to get started right away.
 This would include:
   * Which import(s) to include
-  * How to implement in a sample React application (multiple examples if necessary)
+  * How to implement in a sample application (multiple examples if necessary)
   * Environment variable description and implementation details (if introducing a new component)